John Brettan: His petition of 1376

-A petition from Brettan to the English Crown in 1376 speaks eloquently of the dangers of living and working in Carlow.Close Roll 51 Edward III He wrote that he had "continued the pleas of the Court (of Exchequer) in diverse places", and journeyed to the town of Carlow "where the Exchequer was", even in time of war when the other Barons dared not go there, and that he had served as Remembrancer for many years at his own expense with no reward from the Crown "to his immense charge".
-As a native of the town, he naturally had a house in Carlow, which had been burnt, along with most of his possessions, "to his manifest impoverishment" in the recent destruction of the town by the Irish of Leinster (this was a reference to the attack of 1376, in which there were heavy casualties; there had been others, including a very serious one in 1363).
+A petition from Brettan to the English Crown in 1376 speaks eloquently of the dangers of living and working in Carlow.Close Roll 51 Edward III He wrote that he had "continued the pleas of the Court (of Exchequer) in diverse places", and journeyed to the town of Carlow "where the Exchequer was", even in time of war when the other Barons dared not go there.
+In addition, he wrote that he had served as Remembrancer for many years at his own expense with no salary or other rewards from the Crown "to his immense charge".
+Brettan, a native of the town, had a house in Carlow, which was burnt, along with most of his possessions, "to his manifest impoverishment" in the recent destruction of the town by the Irish of Leinster.
+This was a reference to the attack of 1376, in which there were heavy casualties; there had been other raids, including a very serious one in 1363.
 The Crown granted him 100 shillings by way of compensation.

 This and two later surviving petitions suggest that he was a hard-working and conscientious official: by his own account (which is perfectly plausible, given the times he lived in) at times he was the only Exchequer judge sitting in Carlow.
 Having been entrusted with the defence of the town as early as 1358, he was no doubt something of an expert on attacks by the Irish.
 It should be said that another Baron of the Exchequer, John de Shriggeley, did manage to hold the assizes in Carlow for several terms in 1382-5, and received two extra payments of 10 marks each as a result.

-Later career
+Later career – further petitions

 In 1377 he petitioned for reimbursement of the cost of his horse, whose value he put at 100 shillings.
 The horse was lost at Youghal, where he had travelled "on the King's business", as he attempted to cross the River Blackwater on his own, apparently because he was unable to pay the toll to the ferryman.
 The Council, being satisfied as to the truth of the claim, granted him 5 marks compensation.
-On the other hand, it refused his request to cross to England to report on the matter to King Edward III and the English Privy Council, for reasons which are unclear.
+On the other hand, it refused his request to cross to England to report on his official business in Cork to King Edward III and the English Privy Council: their reasons for this refusal are unclear.